Bureau County state’s attorney, coroner candidates share their pledges in Princeton forum

 Bureau County Coroner Candidate Alexandria “Lexi” Wamhoff speaks to crowd at debate on Wednesday, October 2, 2024 at Moose Lodge in Princeton.

-Graduated DePaul University and served two years as deputy coroner and nine months as coroner since the retirement of predecessor Janice Wamhoff, her grandmother.
+Profile: Graduated from DePaul University and served two years as deputy coroner and nine months as coroner since the retirement of predecessor Janice Wamhoff, her grandmother.
 Making her first bid for office.

-Seeks to digitize office records, which currently are handwritten or printed out
+Pledges: Seeks to digitize office records, which currently are handwritten or printed out.

-Will write grant proposals to fund office improvements and update the office vehicle, as well as seeking funds to aid affiliated agencies such as EMS units
+Will write grant proposals to fund office improvements and update the office vehicle, as well as seeking funds to aid affiliated agencies such as emergency medical services units.

-Improve social media outreach to improve public safety tips and to convey emergency resources
+Improve social media outreach to provide public safety tips and to convey emergency resources.

-“It does not matter the age of a child that passes, a baby, a teenager or a grown man.
-Every mother I’ve dealt with has had the same reaction: they just want to hold their baby.
-And I think that’s one of (my) greatest privileges is to be able to witness that love.”
+Quote: “It does not matter the age of a child that passes – a baby, a teenager or a grown man.
+Every mother I’ve dealt with has had the same reaction: They just want to hold their baby.
+And I think that’s one of [my] greatest privileges is to be able to witness that love.”

 Kurt Workman, Republican candidate for coroner